This post includes tips & tricks for making beautiful cut out cookies.

 - Chilling the cookies helps prevent spreading.

-- Bake 10 minutes just until the edges start to turn a very light tan color.
+- Bake 8 minutes at 375 F degrees or just until the edges start to turn a very light tan color.
 SEE picture below.

 Remove cookies from the baking sheet and cool cookies completely.